kai-jacobsen/wp-media-wf-crop/readme.md

 This is a sample WordPress plugin to demonstrate a custom cropping workflow, leveraging the native wp.media modal / MediaFrame.
 The plugin adds a new meta box to posts.
+No data is saved.
+!New attachment entries are created for each new cropped image!

 ####User story:
 1. User is asked to upload a new image to the library or select one from the media library